 Make your voice heard in this fight by calling your senator and urging them to pass the For the People Act as soon as possible.

-Make a call to your senators, urging them to support this democracy-strengthening legislation and not let the filibuster stand in the way.
+Make a call to your senators, urging them to pass both of these critical pieces of legislation—and not let the filibuster stand in the way.